Robert P. Lattimer: Career

 Lattimer worked for B.F.
 Goodrich and later Noveon and Lubrizol as a research chemist.
 He retired as a Senior Technical Fellow following nearly 40 years of service.
 His published work on mass spectrometry and polymer characterization and degradation have been widely cited.
 He was a Vice-President of the American Society for Mass Spectrometry.
 Lattimer was Vice-Chairman of the 1985 Gordon Research Conference on Analytical Pyrolysis.
 His most cited work treated the subject of mass spectrometry of transition metal macrocycles.

 Political Advocacy

 Lattimer was a board member for the Eagle Forum of Ohio.
 He advocated for pro-family issues in the state, and was the Science Issues Chairman.
 He advocated for including Intelligent Design in the Ohio Board of Education's state science curriculum.
 Lattimer was a founder of the advocacy group Science Excellence for All Ohioans (SEAO).
 He co-authored a book titled The Evolution Controversy.
-He was a signer of A Scientific Dissent from Darwinism.